- ANBI Name(s):

 A summary of the financial report of income & expenses for the year 2016 is as follows.
 More detailed information is available on request.

 Income 2019 € (2018) (2017) (2016) Collections and fund raising 33,964 32,175 35,725 50,156 Church magazine subscriptions 515 373 365 431 Total income 34,479 32,548 36,090 50,587 Expenditure 2019 € Running Costs Chaplaincy 21,464 18,477 13,104 30,391 Other Expenses (incl Diocesan and Archdeaconry Quotas and Bookkeeping & accounts) 4,538 3,381 3,203 5,561 Total expenditure 26,002 21,858 16,307 35,952

 - Chaplaincy costs in 2016 include the rent of an apartment and until June the stipends and other costs of an incumbent priest half time.

 - Statement of intended disbursements in coming year

-The Church has commissioned a new website and contributed to the new chair lift.
+The Church intends to commission new service sheets and templates for posters/flyers and intends to contribute to the church building renovations.
+Also the rent will increase by 10%.
 Other than that, no additional disbursements are intended except for unavoidable costs, focussing on Chaplaincy and Church services.
-A summary of expected expenses for 2019 is as follows.
+A summary of expected expenses for 2020 is as follows.
 This year we shall again build reserves.
 If we are successful in recruiting a new Chaplain the figures will change.